The Rehabilitation Appliances Program (RAP) provides aids, equipment and modifications to help our clients to live safely and independently.

 - information about the item and any clinical evidence to support it

-- details of the supplier and the item cost (attach a quote to supply).
-For modifications, two quotes are required from two different suppliers.
+- details of the supplier and the item cost (attach a quote to supply)

 - any other supporting documentation.